*Special note: I am now providing both online and face to face counselling. I also offer walk and talk therapy.

 - Send me an email letting me know about you

-- Have an initial online or telephone assessment
+- Have an initial telephone chat

 - If you decide we are a good fit, we can agree dates and times